MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/production-floor-execution-use.md

 ## Project tabs

 The project tabs **All project jobs**, **Projects**, **Project budget**, and **Project activities** allow workers to register the time spent on production-related activities.
 Workers can select a project-related activity from the list and log its start.
 The activity is marked as completed when the worker registers another activity, such as an indirect task or another project activity.
-The time registered by the worker will be recorded under the projects associated with these activities.
+The time registered by the worker is recorded under the projects associated with these activities.

 ## My machine tab